 If you own or run a small business long enough, the odds are that you are going to have to write actual business letters to demonstrate your seriousness, whether that involves making a formal complaint or delivering a heartfelt thanks.
-Unlike with email, the proper letter format is still important when it comes to conveying professionalism, and that includes knowing the parts of a business letter that you need to include.
+Unlike with email, the proper business letter format is still important when it comes to conveying professionalism, and that includes knowing the parts of a business letter that you need to include.

 There are actually many things you need to keep in mind when it comes to knowing how to write a business letter.
 Understanding business and professional letter formats is crucial.
 Not only do you need to understand more standard business letter formats, but also you might need to figure out something less well known, such as the format of a memo.

 This article focuses on the components of business letters and the most commonly used business letter format.
 What are the basic parts of the letter?
 What is essential?
 What is optional?
 And how do you format each part of a letter?